Missake212/emudeck.github.io/docs/emulators/windows/shadps4.md

 If you get an `Invalid file or folder` error message, you will need to change the `Alternative Emulator` in ES-DE for PlayStation 4 to `shadPS4 Shortcut [Standalone]`.

-You may also do this on a per-game basis if you are using a mix of folders and PKGs.
 On a game, press the `select ` button, scroll down and select `EDIT THIS GAME'S METADATA`, scroll down and select `ALTERNATIVE EMULATOR`, select PS4 and select the corresponding format.

 Refer to [https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#sony-playstation-4](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md#sony-playstation-4), for additional information.